hackingprincesa/Active-Directory-Lab/README.md

       - Fill out the form
       - Select "64-bit edition" under "ISO downloads"
    - Once downloaded, go to VirtualBox and select "New" to create a new VM
-       - Name: choose a name for VM
+       - Name: choose a name for VM (I named it ADDC since we will be using this as our Active Directory Domain Controller)
        - Folder: select where you want VM to live
        - ISO Image: select ISO image that you just downloaded
        - Check "Skip Unattended Installation" to install OS manually